niuers/handson-mlp/INSTALL.md

 To install this repository and run the Jupyter notebooks on your machine, you will first need git, which you may already have.
 Open a terminal and type `git` to check.
 If you do not have git, you can download it from [git-scm.com](https://git-scm.com/).

-Next, clone this repository by opening a terminal and typing the following commands:
+Next, clone this repository by opening a terminal and typing the following commands (on Windows, replace `$HOME` with `%USERPROFILE%`):

     cd $HOME  # or any other development directory you prefer git clone https://github.com/ageron/handson-mlp.git